-Conclusion: TBA

-Proposal: TBA
+Conclusion: FFS: common understanding on MIMO layer and CSI processing capabilities with intra-band non-contiguous CA.Proposal: N.A.

 3 Mandatory aspect of the HARQ ACK codebook capabilities

 This section addresses an issue identified in the input document to RAN2#109e in R2-2001140 [6].
 The CR intends to clarify UE’s codebook-HARQ-ACK-r13 capability meaning.